Skip to main content

 • Monitor safety while on medication

-• Evaluate how your body responds to treatment
+• Evaluate how your body responds to the protocol

 • Adjust dosing when necessary

-Depending on your protocol, labs may be required at several points during treatment, including:
+Depending on your protocol, labs may be required at several points, including:

 • Before prescription renewals